Chapter Thirteen VI

 Nikko and I print and photograph them, send a DNA sample back to the Society.
 We’d use their families as a threat if necessary.
 We won’t do anything to their families, but they don’t know that.

-Soon, there are moans, shudders and shaking.
+Soon, there are moans, shudders and shakes.
 Janah turns the lamps to strobe, makes the hallucinations worse, might even get the thrill ride of an epileptic seizure out of one of them.

 While Es One and Two are rocking and rolling, Janah goes downstairs to get a jumpstart on Three and Four.
 They resist taking the drugs until Chan drives a screwdriver in their mouths, yanks them open and Janah pops the tab and the meth in.
 Already blindfolded, he re-tapes their mouths, shuts the truck door.
 They go down the rabbit hole without a single virgin for comfort.